Breaking Down Kale and Brussels Sprouts

 Kale’s potential health benefits are impressive, regardless of how it is consumed.
 For example, five ounces of kale juice per day for three months has been found to increase high-density lipoprotein (HDL) cholesterol and lower low-density lipoprotein (LDL) cholesterol in men with high cholesterol.
 Steaming kale appears to improve its ability to lower cholesterol by binding to bile acids in the digestive tract., Whether raw, juiced, or steamed, kale is an emerging superfood that one study referred to as “potentially one of the most healthiest foods in terms of nutrient value.”

 Brussels Sprouts Health Benefits

 Like their brassica brethren, phytonutrients in Brussels sprouts support detoxification and anti-inflammatory pathways, and they may offer cancer and heart disease protection.
-They have the highest amounts of total glucosinolates, which makes them valuable in the diet for their health benefits.
-Like kale, the health benefits of Brussels sprouts include their ability to bind to bile acids and lower cholesterol; this effect is enhanced when steamed.
-Interestingly, 1 ¼ cups of Brussels sprouts has been found to stabilize white blood cell DNA the day after consumption.
-Because Brussels sprouts, like all cruciferous vegetables, contain goidrogenic compounds, researchers have studied the effect of consuming Brussels sprouts and observed no negative effect on thyroid function.
+They have the highest amounts of total glucosinolates, which makes them valuable in the diet for their health benefits.2 Like kale, the health benefits of Brussels sprouts include their ability to bind to bile acids and lower cholesterol; this effect is enhanced when steamed.
+Interestingly, one and a quarter cups of Brussels sprouts has been found to stabilize white blood cell DNA the day after consumption.
+Because Brussels sprouts, like all cruciferous vegetables, contain goidrogenic compounds, researchers have studied the effect of consuming Brussels sprouts and observed no negative effect on thyroid function.3

 Brussels Sprouts Nutritional Info